dar5hak/dar5hak.github.io/content/blog/fix-macos-defaults.md

 +++
-title = "Fixing the stupid defaults on macOS"
+title = "Fixing the Stupid Defaults on macOS" date = 2024-10-06
 +++

 ## Why